WorkSpaceMan/jxp/docs/schemas.md

 ## Defining a schema

-Schemas are all found in the `/models` directory, and have the format `/models/<name>_model.js`.
+Schemas are loaded from `MODEL_DIR` (default `./dist/models` on the sample server).
+Each file is named `<name>_model.js`.
 Each schema represents a collection in Mongo, with the Mongo collection name being the plural of the schema name.
 Eg. the data for `user_model.js` is stored in the `users` collection in Mongo.

-A typical schema looks like `/models/test_model.js`:
+A typical schema looks like `test_model.js` in your model directory:
 ```javascript
 /* global JXPSchema ObjectId Mixed */